wp-plugins/peoplepond/readme.txt

 = Note to Drupal Users: =

-- Our Drupal module, which displays your PeoplePond About Me profile on Drupal, can be downloaded [here](http://drupal.org/project/peoplepond).
+- Please install our [Drupal module](http://drupal.org/project/peoplepond), which displays your PeoplePond About Me profile on your Drupal site.

 = PeoplePond currently supports over 300 services including: =